 It is therefore not the purpose of this article to list all the beautiful places in Ethiopia, nor to give an exhaustive description of each of the 11 sites mentioned, but to give in a minimum of pages, quick reference points to those who plan to travel in Ethiopia.

 Travelling to Ethiopia is not conceivable without an arrival or departure from Addis Ababa "new flower" in Amharic.
 In the Oromo region, Addis Ababa is the capital of Ethiopia.
 Situated in the centre of the country between 2300 and 2600 metres above sea level, it is a large metropolis of more than 7 million inhabitants, which has been home to the headquarters of the African Union since 1963.

 Addis Ababa is a compendium of modern and traditional Ethiopia.

 It is a modern metropolis with its motorway access roads, buildings and department stores, railway line and station, large renovated airport, international hotels, university...
 It is also a city proud of its history and which has preserved its traditions.

 Palaces, museums and churches bear witness to Ethiopia's rich history; for example, the National Museum where Lucy's fossil is kept, St. George's Cathedral, the Museum of the Martyrs of the Red Terror, and many others.

-Its markets reflect the image of the country: colourful and full of life, such as those of Chiromeda, where you can buy traditional clothes, and the huge Merkato, an open-air market.
+Its markets are just like the country: colourful and full of life, like those of Shiro Meda where you can buy traditional clothes, and the huge Merkato, an open-air market.

 On the Entoto hills overlooking the city, are to be discovered, the 1er Palace of Emperor Menelik II, the Orthodox Church Mariam and the National Training Centre for Ethiopian Runners.